Kudzo90/Credit-Card-Routing-and-Optimisation/README.md

 - `success`: The target variable, indicating transaction success (`1`) or failure (`0`).
 ## NB: Most of these columns (features) are derived from the original dataset
 ## OROGINAL DATASET AVAILABILITY
 Due to licensing issues the original data is not made available.
 However, I've provided a way around this challenge.
-The `synthetic date generator notebook` added can be used to generate synthetic data for this project.
+The `synthetic data generator notebook` added can be used to generate synthetic data for this project.
 ## Methodology

 ### 1. Data Preprocessing